Bebe Patten: Racial and social issues

 Patten was also known for promoting racial equality in all the institutions she founded.
 Patten University was recognized as a “model of diversity,” but her influence began much earlier.

 During the mid-1930s and 1940s two of her revivals burned her revivalist tent to the ground after she preached against racism, segregation and social injustices that took place in the South.

 She attended the funeral of the Rev. Martin Luther King Jr. and personally offered her condolences to Coretta Scott King, his widow.

 Death and legacy

 Patten died at 90 years of age on January 25, 2004, after a long illness.

 Patten’s second husband, C. Thomas Patten, died in 1958, and two of her children predeceased her, Thomas Patten Jr. in 1989 and Priscilla Benham in 2000.
 She was survived by her daughter Rebecca Skaggs and one grandchild, Charmaine Benham.

 Her biography, Winning the Race: Dr. Bebe Patten, Her Life and Ministry, written by Glenn Kunkel, was released in 2000.
+At the time of publication, Kunkel was described as a "50-year follower of Dr. Patten's ministries and professor of English emeritus of Patten College".

 A second biography, No Room For Doubt: The Life and Ministry of Bebe Patten, written by Dr. Abraham Ruelas, was published by Seymour Press in 2012.
+In 2012, Ruelas was on the faculty of Patten University.